ceferrari/ZeroLatency/README.md

     - [Realtek](https://www.realtek.com/Download/List?cate_id=584) (select NDIS - Not Support Power Saving)
     - [Intel](https://www.intel.com/content/www/us/en/download/15084/intel-ethernet-adapter-complete-driver-pack.html)
 2. Download the [ZeroLatency.ps1](https://raw.githubusercontent.com/ceferrari/ZeroLatency/refs/heads/main/ZeroLatency.ps1) file (Right click > Save link as...)
+3. Run the following command to unblock the script (won't work on Command Prompt, only PowerShell)
+    ```powershell
+    Unblock-File -Path "C:\Path\To\ZeroLatency.ps1"
+    ```
-3. Open the file using a text editor (e.g., Notepad or VSCode)
+4. Open the file using a text editor (e.g., Notepad or VSCode)
-4. Go through the steps, change the variables and save the file
+5. Go through the steps, change the variables and save the file
-5. Execute the script by double-clicking the file and accepting the UAC prompt
+6. Execute the script by double-clicking the file and accepting the UAC prompt
     - You may need to associate `.ps1` files with PowerShell 7 when running it for the first time
     - PowerShell 7 executable is usually located at `C:\Program Files\PowerShell\7\pwsh.exe`
-6. Check the [Extra](#-extra) section for further optimizations (optional but highly recommended)
+7. Check the [Extra](#-extra) section for further optimizations (optional but highly recommended)

 ### Reset